jtkovacs/jtkovacs.github.io/REFS/TOCS/modeling_TOC.md

 ### Bachmann/crow-foot notation

-This is a notation that describes the cardinality and optionality/modality/participation of a relationship, so it can be used within other modeling systems.
+This is a notation that describes the optionality/modality/participation and cardinality/multiplicity of a relationship, so it can be used within other modeling systems.
 Crows-foot notation annotates relationships with the symbols:

 - **Open circle** for optional participation (zero to many)
 - **Bar** for mandatory participation (one to many)